McMastercce/cdd/content/sharedFiles/dropbox.en.md

       <tr class="d-flex">
          <td class="col-4">Default Turnitin Settings.docx</td>
          <td class="col-8">
             Contains the standard Turnitin settings that we configure for all Assignment folders.
-If you did not receive any specific configuration settings for Turnitin in your course, refer to this document and deafult to these settings.
+If you did not receive any specific configuration settings for Turnitin in your course, refer to this document and default to these settings.
          </td>
       </tr>
       <tr class="d-flex">